cajuncoding/cajuncoding.github.io/_posts/2020-07-21-dynamic-cloudflare-dns-for-github-pages.md

   /assets/img/2020-07-21-dynamic-cloudflare-dns-for-github-pages/cf-logo-v-rgb-edited-square.png
 share-img: >-
   /assets/img/2020-07-21-dynamic-cloudflare-dns-for-github-pages/cf-logo-v-rgb-edited-square.png
-tags: [architecture, infrastructure, cloudflare, github]
+tags: [dns, infrastructure, cloudflare, github]
 ---
 So, here's something practical that might be of interest if you have (or want) a domain custom domain (apex or sub-domain) to point to your GitHub Pages site.